Razanfaris90/Binary-Flip-Cipher/README.md

 Encrypting the plaintext "hello":
 - Each character goes through ASCII conversion, binary transformation, bit-flipping, and remapping to yield an encrypted output, such as "wzssp".

+## 📂 Project Structure

+The project is organized into two main Java files:

+1. `EncryptionDecryption.class`: Contains the core methods for encryption and decryption, implementing the binary flip logic.
+2. `BinaryFlipCipher.class`: Serves as the main interface of the program, bringing together the encryption and decryption functionality to make the cipher usable.

 ## ⚖️ Strengths and Limitations

 - Strengths: